 Avoid using east campus and west campus, which could imply distinctly separate campuses.

-Horizon League: This is the NCAA conference of which UIC is a member (as of July 1, 2022).
+Missouri Valley Conference: This is the NCAA conference of which UIC is a member (as of July 1, 2022).

 mail code: Two words.
 Abbreviate as MC (capital letters, no periods or slash) and leave a space between the acronym and the number.

-Place the abbreviation and the number after the department name or office number: Office of Public and Government Affairs MC 289 or 2705 University Hall MC 289.
+Place the abbreviation and the number after the department name or office number: Office of Strategic Marketing and Communications MC 289 or 2705 University Hall MC 289.
 Official business cards demonstrate the correct format.

 neighborhoods near UIC: Use these spellings for the most commonly identified neighborhoods surrounding UIC: Little Italy, Greektown, Pilsen, the Loop, Little Village, Chinatown, Near West Side.